 How to Trim Your Dog's Nails Using a Dremel

-- Start introducing your dog to the sight and sound of your dremel.
-When you take the dremel out around your dog, make it a positive experience.
-Use treats or toys to help your dog associate pleasant things with the dremel.
-Do not turn the dremel on yet.
-Let your dog smell and investigate the dremel if he/she wants too.
+When you take it out around your dog, make it a positive experience.
+Use treats or toys to help your dog associate pleasant things with it.
+Do not turn the Dremel on yet.
+Let your dog smell and investigate it if he/she wants too.

-- When your dog is used to the sight of the dremel, try turning it on.
+When your dog is used to the sight of the Dremel, try turning it on.
 Let your dog listen to the sound it makes and teach him/her that the sound is not scary.
-Again, use treats or toys, whatever your dog prefers, to build up a positive association with the sound of the dremel.
-Hold the dremel up next to your pet's paws but do not actually start grinding the nails yet.
+Again, use treats or toys, whatever your dog prefers, to build up a positive association with the sound of the Dremel.
+Hold it up next to your pet's paws but do not actually start grinding the nails yet.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.